Risk Factors Dashboard

 We consider the protection of our customers’ and corporate data to be a priority within our business.
 We continually monitor and assess the cybersecurity landscape and invest in enhancing our cybersecurity capabilities and strengthening our partnerships with appropriate business partners, service partners, and government and law enforcement agencies to understand the range of cybersecurity risks in the operating environment, enhance defenses, and improve resiliency against cybersecurity threats.
 Through these partnerships, we incorporate threat intelligence, security operations, continuous training, and penetration testing.
 We strive to reduce the threat landscape for both the Company and our customers, through vigilantly monitoring systems and general technology controls.

-Our efforts focus on protecting and enhancing the security of our information systems, software, networks, and other assets, whether commercial products or custom solutions.
+Our cybersecurity program focuses on protecting and enhancing the security of our information systems, software, networks, and other assets, whether commercial products or custom solutions.
 Our cybersecurity program focuses on protecting and enhancing the security of our information systems, software, networks, and other assets, whether commercial products or custom solutions.
 These efforts are under continuous review for improvement within the changing threat landscape and are designed to protect against, and mitigate the effects of, cybersecurity incidents that could result in unauthorized access to confidential, sensitive, or personal information of associates or customers or proprietary company information and potentially disrupt or impede our operations or otherwise cause harm to the Company, our customers, suppliers, dealers, or other key stakeholders.

 Threat detection through the use of security information and event management software;